Master Agreement for AU

 12.7 US Government Restrictions

 No modification or waiver of any provision of this Agreement or the DPA shall be binding upon a party unless made in writing and signed by both parties.
-No modification of this Agreement, the DPA, or any term or condition therein shall result due to either party’s acknowledgment or acceptance of the other party’s forms (e.g., purchase orders, statements of work, acknowledgment forms, etc.) containing different or additional terms and conditions unless expressly and specifically accepted and executed by both parties by means of writing which expressly references this Section 12.8.
+No modification of this Agreement, the DPA, or any term or condition therein shall result due to either party’s acknowledgment or acceptance of the other party’s forms (e.g., purchase orders, statements of work, acknowledgment forms, etc.) containing different or additional terms and conditions unless expressly and specifically accepted and executed by both parties by means of a writing which expressly references this Section 12.8.
 A waiver on one occasion shall not be construed as a waiver of any right on any future occasion.
 No delay or omission by a party in exercising any of its rights hereunder shall operate as a waiver of such rights.
 In performing their respective duties under this Agreement and the DPA, the parties will operate as independent contractors and neither party is the legal representative, agent, joint venturer, or employee of the other party for any purpose whatsoever.
 The headings of the Sections of this Agreement are for convenience only and shall not be of any effect in construing the meaning of the Sections.
 In the event that it is determined by a court of competent jurisdiction that any provision of this Agreement and/or the DPA is invalid, illegal, or otherwise unenforceable, such provision shall be enforced as nearly as possible in accordance with the stated intention of the parties, while the remainder of this Agreement and the DPA shall remain in full force and effect and bind the parties according to its terms.
 To the extent any provision cannot be enforced in accordance with the stated intentions of the parties, such terms and conditions shall be deemed not to be a part of (as applicable) this Agreement or the DPA.
 This Agreement and the DPA, including all Order Forms, may be executed in multiple counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.
-This Agreement, the DPA, and all Order Forms constitute the entire and exclusive agreement between the parties with respect to the subject matter hereof and supersedes any prior agreements and communications between the parties with respect to the subject matter.
-The parties expressly agree that any terms or conditions stated in the Customer’s purchase order or in any other Customer order documentation (excluding Order Forms) are void.
-In the event of any conflict or inconsistency, the terms of this Agreement, the DPA, and all Order Forms, shall prevail in all respects over the terms provided in the Customer’s purchase order or in any other Customer order documentation.
+This Agreement, the DPA, and all Order Forms constitute the entire and exclusive agreement between the parties with respect to the subject matter hereof and supersedes any prior agreements and communications between the parties with respect to such subject matter.
+Unless as expressly provided herein, a person or entity who is not party to this Agreement (or a permitted successor or assign to this Agreement) shall have no right under this Agreement to enforce any of its terms.
+The parties expressly agree that any terms or conditions stated in Customer’s purchase order or in any other Customer order documentation (excluding Order Forms) are void.
+In the event of conflict, between the terms of this Agreement, the DPA, and Order Form, the terms of the current Order Form(s) shall prevail over the terms of this Agreement.
 The words including, include, in particular, for example, and any similar words or expressions are by way of illustration and emphasis only and do not operate to limit the generality or extent of any other words or expressions.